eddyystop/feathers-service-verify-reset/README.md

 - Email addr verification when a new user is created.
 - Resending a new email addr verification, e.g. previous verification email was lost or is expired.
+- Successful user verification.
 - Sending an email when the password is forgotten.
+- Successful password reset for a forgotten password.

 The server does not handle any interactions with the user.
 Leaving it a pure API server, lets it be used with both native and browser clients.